-9 Today, if you go on the Amnesty 10 International website, despite reports that they told John 11 Graham to remove the letter of support, there still exists 12 on John Graham's website a link to Amnesty International, 13 and I printed off that page two days ago.
-Right there, 14 links of support, down the page, Amnesty International.

-15 I was told by the director, Alex Neve, that Amnesty Canada and Amnesty USA are two different entities.
-16 17 I said, oh, okay.
+1 wanted to check in to see where our resolution sat.
+2 there anything happening?
+And, they said, oh, well, we 3 have it on your file that you don't want our help.
+No one in my family ever called them to say that we didn't want 4 their help.
+The only thing that I could imagine is that 5 when my uncle went to question them about their 6 contradiction, that that's what was stamped on our file.
+7 Too controversial to deal with.
+8 Today, if you go on the Amnesty 9 10 International website, despite reports that they told John Graham to remove the letter of support, there still exists 11 on John Graham's website a link to Amnesty International, 12 and I printed off that page two days ago.
+Right there, 13 links of support, down the page, Amnesty International.
+14 I was told by the director, Alex Neve, that 15 Amnesty Canada and Amnesty USA are two different entities.
+16 I said, oh, okay.
 So, what are you saying?
-He goes, well, it's Amnesty -- it's USA Amnesty that's supporting Leonard 18 Peltier.
+He goes, well, 17 it's Amnesty -- it's USA Amnesty that's supporting Leonard 18 Peltier.
 We're not actively.
 I said, but you're all the 19 same, I don't see that anywhere that you're not.
 He goes, 20 well, historically, he said, we did in the past and we're 21 not actively supporting him.
-And, I said, well, I beg to 22 differ, because when he's looking for clemency, you're 23 24 always there to promote that.
+And, I said, well, I beg to 22 differ, because when he's looking for clemency, you're 23 always there to promote that.
 You're famous for that.
+24

-25 So, I went on the website the other day and
+So, I went on the website the other day and